 - THE HILLIARD AND NANCY TRAVIS SCHOLARSHIP is supported by the generosity of the late Hilliard and Nancy Travis.
 Several awards are made annually to students in a variety of specialties.

 - THE JEANETTE AND LEON TRAVIS SCHOLARSHIP FOR NURSING AT ST. THOMAS HOSPITAL was established by Mrs. Jeanette Travis and the late Mr. Travis for nurses employed at St. Thomas Hospital who wish to pursue the M.S.N. degree at Vanderbilt University School of Nursing.
 Inquiries regarding this opportunity should be directed to the St. Thomas Career Center, (615) 222-2361.

-- THE FRANCES HELEN ZIEGLER TUNNELL SCHOLARSHIP FUND was endowed through the will of this former dean of the School of Nursing and is awarded to a student demonstrating merit and need.
+- THE FRANCES HELEN ZEIGLER TUNNELL SCHOLARSHIP FUND was endowed through the will of this former dean of the School of Nursing and is awarded to a student demonstrating merit and need.

 - THE VANDERBILT MEDICAL CENTER AUXILIARY STUDENT SCHOLARSHIP FUND was established in 2006 to be awarded to a student or students demonstrating merit and financial need.